awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-simple-step.md

 ```

 **Example: my\-step\-scale\-in\-policy**
-Use the following [put\-scaling\-policy](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html) command to create a step scaling policy named `my-step-scale-in-policy`, with an adjustment type of `ChangeInCapacity` that decreases the capacity of the group by 2 instances\.
+Use the following [put\-scaling\-policy](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html) command to create a step scaling policy named `my-step-scale-in-policy`, with an adjustment type of `ChangeInCapacity` that decreases the capacity of the group by 2 instances when the associated CloudWatch alarm breaches the metric low threshold value\.

 ```
 aws autoscaling put-scaling-policy \